birkin/primo_functional_tests/scratch_file.md

 √ handle dict correctly.

-- work on writing TO gsheet.
+√ work on writing TO gsheet.

+- write actual data

+- maybe attach a 'meta' note to cell A1 or A2?

 - identfiy record info.